 What are hair building fibres?

-Hair building fibres are often referred to as just hair fibres, and can be made of a number of different materials.
+Hair building fibres are often referred to as just hair fibres, or sometimes spray on hair or sprinkle on hair!
+They can be made of a number of different materials.
 Cotton and plant derivatives are often used as hair fibres, as they can be much cheaper to source and produce than other alternatives.

-However, the best option for a completely seamless result is a fibre made from 100% natural keratin.
+However, the best hair fibres offer a completely seamless result because the fibre is made from 100% natural keratin.
 Keratin is a protein that makes up human hair, so using the exact same material means you are guaranteed to get the most natural-looking, near invisible result.